David V. Mitchell: Post sale of The Light

 After the sale, Mitchell initially worked as a consultant to The Light, but he and Plotkin soon got into litigation with each other over a variety of issues.
 The dispute began with Plotkin in February 2006 accusing Mitchell of attacking him in front of The Light’s office.
 Mitchell was not charged with any wrongdoing and on his blog cited statements the witnesses had made to Marin County sheriff's deputies.
 All said that neither man had been violent but had merely shouted at each other.
 In court filings Mitchell claimed that Plotkin was trying to break a consulting contract.

 In January 2008, the two men announced they had reached an out-of-court settlement to all their litigation.
 Both said they were happy with the agreement but had agreed to keep details private.

-Mitchell, 71, is retired and lives in Point Reyes Station, a rural town of 750 people 40 miles north of San Francisco.

-He spends much of his time on wildlife photography and on commentaries about public issues in his area, both of which he publishes on his blog.

 In November 2013, Tomales Regional History Center published a book written by him with Jacoba Charles as coauthor, The Light on the Coast: 65 Years of News Big and Small as Reported in The Point Reyes Light.

+Mitchell died at his Point Reyes Station home on October 25, 2023, of complications from Parkinson's disease.